 What help is available with funeral expenses in North Carolina?

-With more and more people struggling financially today, this question is being raised more frequently.
-The kind and level of help with funeral expenses varies considerably between states and counties.
+As more people struggle financially, this question is being raised more frequently.
+The type and level of help with funeral expenses vary considerably across states and counties.

 In some areas, there is county-level support for indigents and those on welfare or low income to assist them in meeting funeral costs.